Claims: How relief is claimed

 Television Tax Relief (TTR) is a Corporation Tax relief.
 It is claimed for each relevant accounting period by completing the appropriate section in the Television Production Company’s (TPC’s) Corporation Tax self-assessment submission (CT600).
 It is included in the relevant section ‘Information about enhanced expenditure’ and required supplementary information should be included in the TPC’s accounts and computations.

-The tax return must be accompanied by either an interim or final certificate, as the case may be, from the Department for Culture, Media & Sport that the programme is British (TPC40030).
+The tax return must be accompanied by either an interim or final certificate from the Department for Digital, Culture, Media & Sport confirming that the programme is British (TPC40030).

-The TPC should indicate that it is claiming TTR using the software that it is submitting its return with.
-Depending on the version the following boxes should be completed
+The TPC should indicate that it is claiming TTR with the software that it is using to submit its return.
+Version 2 only applies to accounting periods starting before 1 April 2015.
+Depending on the version, the following boxes should be completed:

 Tax due 86 525

 Creative enhanced expenditure _ 665